 In 2010, they had a suspicion they had found bin Laden’s compound in Pakistan.
 The CIA put a probability of it being where he was at 60-80 percent.
 Knowing one mistake could ruin the whole thing, he gave the go-ahead on a special ops mission after two years of keeping the secret.

 It was the first live military action he watched and he was so nervous.
 But finally, bin Laden was found and killed.
 The country erupted in cheers at the news and it felt like a victory for everyone, no matter what side they were on.
 The historic victory marked the first time he didn’t have to sell what he’d done.

 A Promised Land Review

 I’ve always thought that it would be fun to hang out with Barack Obama.
-I’m not sure why some people are so against him, he’s a family man and a good role model regardless of what you believe politically.
-Maybe I’m just biased because I share a birthday with him though.
-Either way, A Promised Land is a good book and worth your time!
+Maybe I’m just biased because I share my birthday with him.
+Either way, A Promised Land is worth your time!

 Who would I recommend the A Promised Land summary to?

 The 57-year-old who loves to read biographies of famous people, the 28-year-old who doesn’t know much about how Obama became president, and anyone that’s curious about the life of this great man.